Data-Driven-World/Data-Driven-World.github.io/_Notes/BinaryHeap_Heapsort.md

 - The node with element 7 (index 4) has only one child, which is the node with element 1 (index 9).
 - The node with element 1 (index 9) has node with index 4 as its _parent_.

 Now, let's go back to our definition of a _heap_.
-The heap is an array of object that we can view as a nearly complete binary tree.
+The heap is an array of object that we can view as a nearly perfect binary tree.

 - A binary tree is a tree where all the nodes have only a maximum of two children, which you can call _left_ child and _right_ child.
 - A _full_ binary tree is a tree where all the nodes except the leaves have _two_ children.
 In our case, heap is a _complete_ binary tree and not a _full_ binary tree.
 A _complete_ binary tree is a binary tree in which every level, except possibly the last, is _completely filled_, and all nodes are as far left as possible.
 A _complete_ binary tree is similar to a full binary tree with two major differences: all the leaf elements must lean toward the left and the last leaf element may not have the right sibling.